 The course is an introduction to the basic concepts of the discipline of Psychology and its application to the personal and professional life of the student body.
 Throughout it, knowledge is offered on the biological bases of human behavior, learning and memory, motivation and emotion, the life cycle of human development, personality development and other topics related to human behavior.
 Emphasis is placed on scientific research to study and analyze human behavior.
 This course is offered in face-to-face and non-face-to-face modality.
-This course is offered face-to-face and not face-to-face.

-QUME 5103 QUANTITATIVE METHODS 3 CREDITS 45 HOURS
+QUME 5103 QUANTITATIVE METHODS

 Basic course in business statistics; they emphasize specific applications to administrative disciplines.
 In this course, sampling, probability, dispersion, and distribution methods are studied.
 In addition, hypothetical decisions, analysis of variances, are tested chi square, linear regression, and correlations.
 Topics of nonlinear regression, multivariate analysis, and exploratory data analysis are introduced.
 Quality control and administrative decision case studies are assigned and discussed.
 Knowledge is measured through tests, practice exercises, case analysis, and discussion questions.
-This course is also offered in a non-face-to-face mode.